AY2526S1-CS2103-F09-1/tp/docs/UserGuide.md

 Adds a person to the address book.

+A person's name can only contain alphanumeric characters and spaces.
+Furthermore, if the user enters a valid name as input, the first letter of each word in the name will be capitalised, while the rest of the letters in each word will be in small leters.
+For example, if the names `n/cristiano ronaldo 7`, `CRISTIANO RONALDO 7`, and `Cristiano Ronaldo 7` will all be stored as `Cristiano Ronaldo 7`.
+Hence, adding people with the same name but with different letters capitalised will be considered as adding duplicate people.

+A person's phone number can only consist of digits, and must be at least 3 digits long.

 A person **must have a role** that is either student or mentor.
 This is specified using the parameter `r/` as either `r/Student` or `r/Mentor`.

 A person can also have a centre assigned when added.
 This is specified using the parameter `c/`.
-If no centre is specified, the centre will take on the default value `Centre Unassigned`.
+If no centre is specified, the centre will take on the default value `CENTRE UNASSIGNED`.
+All centre names are stored and displayed in all caps.
+For example, no matter whether the center is given as `c/Raffles Institution`, `c/raffles institution`, or `c/rAfFlEs iNsTiTuTiOn`, in all cases these will be treated as the same centre `RAFFLES INSTITUTION`.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS r/ROLE [c/CENTRE] [t/TAG]…​`